sguo1129/https-github.com-USGS-EROS-espa-surface-reflectance/not-validated-prototype-lasrc/README.md

 ### Product Guide

 ## Release Notes
-  1. Updated the valid_range to be a floating point versus long to match the new data type in the XML schema.
-  2. Change scene_id to product_id in the output XML to match the new schema.
-  3. Verified the code supports Albers for CONUS, Hawaii, and Alaska.
-  4. Verified the code support the new 4-character product type collection filenames.
+  1. Modified the cloud QA to contain the cloud and aerosol information in one 16-bit band for Collection products.
+Pre-collection products will continue to have two 8-bit QA bands, one for the cloud band and the other for the aerosol band.
-  5. Fixed a bug in the per-pixel interpolation of the auxiliary input data.
+  2. Fixed a bug in the do_lasrc.py script to correctly handle the new Collection naming convention.
-     The pixel location in the CMG-level auxiliary products should not be rounded when going from Landsat pixel to CMG pixel.
-The interpolation of the auxiliary values is based on the pixel value being truncated versus rounded.
+  3. Modified how the bits are set in the cloud masks by using a bit shift and an OR with the existing bits.